-An easy guide to choose a roofing contractor for the householder.
+An easy guide on how to choose a roofing contractor for the householder.
 Written by John Mercer, Technical Roofing Consultant and expert witness with more than four decades of UK roofing industry experience.

 I RECENTLY READ a list on the internet of the top ten most stressful things that can happen to you.
 These include getting married, getting divorced, losing a job, starting a new job, and financial problems.